 6 Tips To Make The Most Of Your Session

-You’re engaged and probably thinking to yourself, “I don’t know what to expect or how even what we should for engagement photos!”.
+You’re engaged and probably thinking to yourself, “I don’t know what to expect or how even what we should for engagement photos”.

-I think the scariest part about getting a photographer for your wedding is the engagement session.
-Everyone feels awkward because they’ve never had professional photos taken of themselves.
+The scariest part about booking a photographer for your wedding is the engagement session because most people have never had professional photos taken of themselves.
 And let me tell you, I know how it feels.
 When my wife and I had ours done by our photographer, we totally felt awkward.
 I get it.

-This session isn’t about it being a photo shoot.
-It’s about you both taking some time out of your busy work schedule and wedding planning to just hang out with each other.
+My approach to an engagement session is a bit different.
+I believe it’s about the both of taking some time out of your busy schedules to just hang out with each other.
 Almost like a date night.
-And in the process, you’ll get to know your photographer, see how they shoot, and be prepared for what to expect on your wedding day when working with them.
+And in the process, you’ll get to know your photographer and be prepared for what to expect on your wedding day when working with them.
 You’ll be pros and have 100% confidence in yourselves.

-You’ll have photos to use for your Save The Dates and have beautiful photos of you both to have to look back on.
-Ones that don’t feel like a photoshoot, but that feel like how you felt in that moment of your lives.
+You’ll also have photos to use for your Save The Dates and have beautiful photos of you both to have to look back on.

 If possible, take the day off work.
 Try to make an entire day of just being with each other.

-Wake up slowly, have breakfast and coffee together in the morning, maybe share some Topo Chicos in the afternoon outside, and just enjoy the day.
+Wake up slowly, have breakfast and coffee together in the morning, and just enjoy the day.
 It’ll help you both not feel rushed when we get together for the session later in the evening.

 And after the session, go have dinner or a drink together.
 This makes it not about being the day you have a photo shoot, but taking a day to spend time with each other.

 2. Be Yourselves

 I know this is easier said than done, but don’t feel pressured to act like someone you’re not.
-I like to get to know every couple on a personal basis.
-This helps put you both at ease.
-You’ll put more trust in me if I feel more like a friend than a stranger.
+I like to get to know all my couples on a personal basis.
+This helps put you both at ease because I won’t feel like a stranger.

 3. Dress Like Yourselves

-There’s no need to feel like you need to dress up super fancy for clothes if that’s not your normal everyday sort of thing.
+There’s no need to feel like you need to dress up in super fancy for clothes if that’s not your normal everyday sort of thing.
 It’s not like you’re a family living in the 90s going to the mall to have pictures taken in clothes you never wear.
-Casual clothes are the best option.
+Casual clothes are the best option in my opinion.

-4. Forget the Location & Focus on Each Other
+4. Focus on Each Other Instead of The Location

-When it comes to choosing a location, don’t think too hard about choosing the location.
+When it comes to choosing a location, don’t think too hard about it.
 Some couples tend to overthink this.
 The session is about you both – not the location.

-Think of a place or style that’s important to you.
+Think of a place that’s important to you.
 Think of activities you like to do together.
 Think of places that perhaps you love the style of.
-Most couples opt for an outdoor location that’s just in/around their home or apartment.
+Most couples opt for an outdoor location that’s near their home or apartment.
 If you’re choosing an outdoor location, choose one that’s not a landmark.
-Landmarks tend to be very busy and difficult to shoot in.
+Landmarks, like the Pearl, tend to be very busy and difficult to shoot in.
 As long as we have great light, we can make incredible photos with the most simplest of locations.

 Enjoy each other’s company and have a great time.
 The authentic emotions will come out and that’s what I’m after.
-And if your positioning or hands or whatever need adjusting, I’ll let you know.
+Don’t worry, if the positioning of your hands or whatever needs adjusting, I’ll let you know.